Adam's Rib

-Adam's Rib is a 1949 American romantic comedy-drama film directed by George Cukor from a screenplay written by Ruth Gordon and Garson Kanin.
+Adam's Rib is a 1949 American romantic comedy-drama film by director George Cukor from a screenplay written by Ruth Gordon and Garson Kanin.
 It stars Spencer Tracy and Katharine Hepburn as married lawyers who come to oppose each other in court.
 Judy Holliday co-stars as the third lead in her second credited movie role.
 Also featured are Tom Ewell, David Wayne, and Jean Hagen.
 The music was composed by Miklós Rózsa, and the song "Farewell, Amanda" was written by Cole Porter.

 The film was well received upon its release and is considered a classic romantic comedy.
 It ranked at No. 22 on the AFI's 100 Years...100 Laughs list.
 In 1992, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Plot

 Doris Attinger follows her husband with a gun in Manhattan one day, suspecting he is having an affair with another woman.
 In her rage, she fires wildly and blindly around the room and at the couple multiple times.
 One of the bullets hits her husband in the shoulder.
 His lover escapes unscathed.

 The following morning, the married New York lawyers Adam and Amanda Bonner read about the incident in the newspaper.
 Adam is an assistant district attorney, while Amanda is a solo-practicing defense attorney.
 They argue over the case.
 Amanda sympathizes with the woman, particularly noting the double standard that exists for men and women regarding adultery.
 Adam thinks Doris is guilty of attempted murder.
 When Adam arrives at work, he learns that he has been assigned to prosecute the case.
 When Amanda hears this, she seeks out Doris and becomes her defense lawyer.

 Amanda bases her case on the belief that women and men are equal, and that Doris had been forced into the situation by her husband's adultery and emotional and physical abuse.
 Adam thinks Amanda is showing contempt for the law, since there should never be any excuse for such criminal behavior.
 Tension increasingly builds at home as the two battle each other in court.
 The situation comes to a head as Adam feels humiliated during the trial when Amanda encourages one of her witnesses, a woman weightlifter, to lift him overhead.
 Later at home that evening, Adam still angry, gives Amanda an earful; he doesn't want to be married to a liberated "new woman."
 Having just packed his bags, he storms out of their apartment.
 When the verdict is returned, Amanda's plea to the jury to "judge this case as you would if the sexes were reversed" proves successful, and Doris is acquitted.